prettier/tslint-config-prettier/README.md

 ### CLI helper tool

-`tslint-config-prettier` also ships with a little CLI tool to help you check if your configuration contains any rules that are conflict with Prettier. (require `tslint` installed)
+`tslint-config-prettier` is shipped with a little CLI tool to help you check if your configuration contains any rules that are in conflict with Prettier. (require `tslint` installed)

-First, add a script for it to `package.json`:
+In order to execute the CLI tool, first add a script for it to `package.json`:

 ```json
 {